Actor Russel Crowe appointed honorary commander of the Royal Australian Navy

 |

-Mr Russel Crowe addresses HMAS Sydney's ship's company during a morning tea where he was appointed an honorary Commander in the Royal Australian Navy.
+Russel Crowe addresses HMAS Sydney ship’s company during a morning tea where he was appointed an honorary commander in the Royal Australian Navy.
 Photo: ABIS Taylor Johnson

 Crowe reportedly joins James Bond frontman Daniel Craig, who was appointed an honorary commander in the British Royal Navy in 2021.

-“Congratulations to Russell Crowe who was appointed an honorary Commander in the Royal Australian Navy,” according to Australian Minister for Veterans’ Affairs and Personnel Matt Keogh.
+“Congratulations to Russell Crowe who was appointed an honorary commander in the Royal Australian Navy,” Australian Minister for Veterans’ Affairs and Personnel Matt Keogh said.

-The Chief of Navy, Vice Admiral Mark Hammond recognised the famous Hollywood actor with his enduring advocacy for the Royal Australian Navy, and his contribution to public understanding through storytelling and support to the Defence community.
+The Chief of Navy, Vice Admiral Mark Hammond, recognised the famous Hollywood actor for his enduring advocacy for the Royal Australian Navy and his contribution to public understanding through storytelling and support to the Defence community.

-“It was a privilege to appoint Russell Crowe an honorary Commander in the Royal Australian Navy,” according to Chief of Navy, Vice Admiral Hammond.
+“It was a privilege to appoint Russell Crowe an honorary commander in the Royal Australian Navy,” VADM Hammond said.

 “It is an honour to recognise an individual who has meaningfully reinforced the Navy’s relationship with the Australian people.